tgalbaugh/pythonProject/README.md

 - If using some format other than a notebook, make sure your README explains your project.

 **Any special instructions are required for the reviewer to run your project.
 (For example: “run python main.py” from the command line)**
-This is a Google Colab Notebook [click here to open](https://colab.research.google.com/drive/1fwiQZodWSqLg7VasGCBPDztDxdvEVeFx?usp=sharing)
+- This is a Google Colab Notebook [click here to open](https://colab.research.google.com/drive/1fwiQZodWSqLg7VasGCBPDztDxdvEVeFx?usp=sharing)
-Run the Python by clicking the "Run Cell" button
+- Run the Python by clicking the "Run Cell" button or Runtime>Run All from the menu
+- You will get a pop up indicating this was not created by Google.
+Click Run Anyway
+- A CSV is generated.
+Click on the folder icon on the left of the Google Colab Notebook, look for output.csv

 **Guide to using markdown for README.md files (https://guides.github.com/features/mastering-markdown/)** **Describe the data used in the analysis in the README file.**